felipedspereira/rastreamento-usuarios-libjs/README.md

 ## How it works

-To start sending informations about the user activities in your site, you should configure the trackingJS in a way the it knows where to send the data collected.
+To start sending informations about the user activities in your site, you should configure the trackingJS in a way that it knows to where to send the collected data.
 You do this with the following command:

 ```
 trackingJS.config('<HOST_BACKEND>/activity')